-A copy of the LOA Request/Authorization Form will be filed with Human Resources.
-The Request/Authorization Form with documentation will be placed in the employee's personnel file.
+A copy of the LOA Request/Authorization Form will be filed with the Human Resources.
+The Request/Authorization Form with documentation will be placed in the employee's personnel file in the Secretary of the Faculty and Academic Staff Office.